pjhartzell/nclimgrid-dev/readme.md

 - Is the Divisional data intended to for STAC indexing as well?
     - Currently not tied to spatial boundaries other than names (state, county, etc.)
     - Format?
-- Note that the data will be need to be updated as it continues to be released/updated on daily/monthly/annual intervals
+- *Note that the data will be need to be updated as it continues to be released/updated on daily/monthly/annual intervals*
-- Related to above, do we preserve/index the preliminary data once the final (termed "scaled", I believe) data is released?
+    - Dynamic ingest

 ### Minor Clarifications on Microsoft GitHub page describing the hosted data
 - The line “…for the un-gridded source data.
 For un-gridded data:” indicates the ungridded data is source data.
 It is not - it is daily gridded data that has been averaged into divisions (counties, states, census tracts, etc.).